xpack/web-jekyll/pages/core/xpm/cli/index.md

 ## Description

-`xpm` is the package manager for xPacks.
-It puts xPacks in place so that builds can find them, and manages dependencies.
+`xpm` is the xPacks dependency manager.
+It manages dependencies and puts xPacks in known places so that builds can find them.

 {% include note.html content="`xpm` is an extension of
 [npm](https://docs.npmjs.com/cli/npm.html) and